endava-workshop/endava-akka-workshop/ZipBreakerAkka/README.txt

 of the Akka microkernel installation.
 Copy the application.conf file to the config folder of the Akka microkernel installation.
 If the microkernel runs on the same physical machine as the local application, ensure you use a different port number in the remote configuration than the local.
+Note: You can deploy the ZipBreakerAkka as a single jar file (all dependencies embeded), by issuing the following command line from the root of the project: mvn clean package assembly:single

 2) Start the Akka microkernel on one or several computers (you can also have several microkernel installations on the same physical computer if you provide a different port number for each).